-It is stressed that all local, state and federal laws are supported by the institution, and violators of these laws may be disciplined by civil authorities and/or University officials.
+It is stressed that all local, state, and federal laws are supported by the institution, and violators of these laws may be disciplined by civil authorities and/or University officials.
 A student is not exempt from being a law-abiding citizen or from conducting himself as a responsible person.
-Disciplinary action may involve the Vice President for Student Affairs, the Associate Vice President for Student Affairs, the Student Court, or the Student Affairs Advisory Committee.
+Disciplinary action may involve the Vice President for Student Affairs, the Associate Vice President for Student Affairs, and/or the campus courts.